If you were born in June, the enchanting and glowing pearl is your birthstone.

 Pearls have long been associated with purity, humility and innocence.
 As such, pearls were traditionally given as a wedding gift.

 Pearls are special because they are the only gemstone formed within a living creature.
 Natural pearls form when the mollusc secretes a substance called nacre around an irritant such as a piece of sand or a parasite that has invaded its shell.

-Since natural pearls are rare and difficult to recover from the ocean’s depths, humans invented the technique of culturing salt and freshwater pearls from molluscs carefully seeded with irritants similar to those produced by nature.
+Natural pearls are rare and difficult to recover from the ocean’s depths, so humans invented the technique of culturing salt and freshwater pearls from molluscs carefully seeded with irritants similar to those produced by nature.

 Cultured pearls come in many beautiful colors, ranging from pale cream and white to rose, lilac, green, gold, gray and black and account for the vast majority of pearl sales today.
 There are four main types of cultured pearls — Akoya, South Sea, Tahitian and Freshwater — each with unique qualities that separates it from the others.